BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 [__Download__](https://github.com/burner1024/bg2-uniqueartifacts/releases/latest) | [__Support__](https://github.com/burner1024/bg2-uniqueartifacts/issues) | [__Discussion__](https://forum.bgforge.net/viewtopic.php?f=4&t=18&p=37)

-This mod will **reduce** the number of magical items in the game.
+Unique Artifacts is a mod for BG1/BG2, designed to **reduce** the number of magical items by **removing duplicates** of those that are supposed to be unique **according to the lore** (their descriptions).

-Specifically, it removes duplicated items, ensuring that the party gets only a single copy of each.
 That includes items such as Ring of Fire resistance, Boots of Speed, etc.

-It will work with BG2:ToB, BGT, or BG2:EE.
+It will work with BG2:ToB, BGT, or EE games.
 Starting a new game is required.
-[Download](#installation)

 - [Detailed description](#detailed-description)
 - [Components](#components)